 A. Surplus property is personal property which has been determined to be obsolete, outmoded, unusable or, no longer usable by the University, or property for which future needs do not justify the cost of maintenance and/or storage.

 B. Disposal of such property must be in accordance with State law and Policy 685 Disposal of Surplus Property.

 A. University shall seek to afford persons with disabilities the opportunity to use Informational/instructional and technologies to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.

 B. University shall include language in applicable procurements that the products/services, including any updates, provided to the University will meet the accessibility standards set forth in WCAG 2.0 AA (also known as ISO standard, ISO/IEC 40500:2012), EPub 3 and Section 508 of the Vocational Rehabilitation Act.

 C. When the University requires a vendor’s signature to demonstrate that the vendor’s product complies with the aforementioned accessibility standards, the vendor shall verify accessibility by completing the Vendor Product Accessibility Statement found on the Procurement Logistic Services website.

-A. Certain Procurements/Contracts must also be filed with and reviewed by the State’s Fiscal Review Committee.
-This includes Procurements/Contracts that meet all of the following criteria:
+A. Procurements/Contracts that meet all of the following criteria must also be filed with and reviewed by the State’s Fiscal Review Committee (Committee).

 1. Procurements/Contracts that are non-competitive; and